We Handle What

 At minimum, you'll need a certified death certificate (not a photocopy).
 Other commonly required documents include: the original policy or policy number, claimant's government-issued ID, completed claim form from the carrier, and proof of beneficiary status.
 For employer-provided policies, you may also need employment verification.
 We help you create a complete checklist based on your specific situation.

 Yes, you can file a claim without the original policy document.
 You'll need to provide the policy number and carrier name if possible.
 If you don't have this information, carriers can search their records using the deceased's name, date of birth, and Social Security number.
-Our Policy Finder service ($199) helps locate lost policies by searching insurance databases and contacting potential carriers.
+Our policy search is included free with Claim Assist — we search carrier databases, employer records, and state records to locate lost policies.

 There are several ways to find a deceased person's life insurance: check personal records and mail for premium notices, contact their employer's HR department, search the NAIC Life Insurance Policy Locator, review bank statements for premium payments, and contact known insurance agents.
 Our Policy Finder service conducts a comprehensive search of industry databases and carrier records.

 The NAIC Life Insurance Policy Locator is a free service from the National Association of Insurance Commissioners that searches participating insurance company records for policies belonging to deceased individuals.
 Results take 30-90 days.
-Our Policy Finder service includes this search plus direct carrier outreach and employer records review for faster, more thorough results.
+Our Policy Finder service searches carrier databases directly, checks employer records, and conducts state record searches for faster, more thorough results.

 Over $10 billion in life insurance benefits have gone unclaimed since 2016.
 Common reasons include: beneficiaries not knowing a policy exists, lost or missing policy documents, outdated beneficiary information, insurance company name changes making carriers hard to locate, and claims being denied due to documentation issues.
 MedaSynq helps prevent this by securely storing policy information and guiding beneficiaries through claims.